Gexos/gexos.github.io/_posts/2017-02-02-my-vscode-setup.md

 Worth mentioning is that [a lot of work](https://github.com/Microsoft/vscode/pull/17933) was done on the TextMate tokenization in vscode 1.9 which now allows for the Material theme (and others) to render like intended.
 This work also opens up for a minimap (!).

-**Update**: minimap was released with vscode 1.10!
+**Update #1**: minimap was released with vscode 1.10!

-**Update**: vscode 1.11 was released with initial theming support and Mattia released the excellent [Material Theme for Visual Studio Code](https://github.com/equinusocio/vsc-material-theme).
+**Update #2**: vscode 1.11 was released with initial theming support and Mattia released the excellent [Material Theme for Visual Studio Code](https://github.com/equinusocio/vsc-material-theme).
 In case you're using my theme, stop doing that (I won't update mine) and download his theme instead!

+**Update #3**: Git status is being implemented!

 ## My setup (`settings.json`)